zbahati/BookStore-React/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements">Microverse</a>

-I would like to thank Microverse for guidance and support in this project and always.
+1.I would like to thank Microverse for guidance and support in this project and always.
-## 🙏 Acknowledgments <a name="acknowledgements"> Usman Suleiman Babakolo.</a>
-A big thanks goes to USMAN SULEIMAN BABAKOLO who give the UI inspiration to create this books using his UI.
+2.A big thanks goes to USMAN SULEIMAN BABAKOLO who give the UI inspiration to create this BookStore project using his UI.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>